olson-sean-k/nym/README.md

 either `a` or `b`.
 Character ranges are formed from two characters separated by a hyphen, such as `[x-z]` to match `x`, `y`, or `z`.

-Any number of character literals and ranges can be used within a single character class.
-For example, `[qa-cX-Z]` matches any of `q`, `a`, `b`, `c`, `X`, `Y`, or `Z`.

 Character classes may be negated by including an exclamation mark `!` at the beginning of the class pattern.
 For example, `[!a]` matches any character except for `a`.

-Note that character classes can also be used to escape metacharacters like `*`, `$`, etc., though globs also support escaping via a backslash `\`.
-To match the control characters `[`, `]`, and `-` within a character class, they must be escaped via a backslash, such as `[a\-]` to match `a` or `-`.

 ### Alternatives

 Alternatives match an arbitrary sequence of comma separated sub-globs delimited by curly braces `{...,...}`.
-For example, `{a?c,x?z,foo}` matches any of the sub-globs `a?c`, `x?z`, or `foo` in order.
+For example, `{a?c,x?z,foo}` matches any of the sub-globs `a?c`, `x?z`, or `foo`.
 Alternatives may be arbitrarily nested, such as in `{a,{b,{c,d}}}`.

 Alternatives form a single capture group regardless of the contents of their sub-globs.
 This capture is formed from the complete match of the sub-glob, so if the sub-glob `a?c` matches `abc` in `{a?c,x?z}`, then the capture text will be `abc` (**not** `b` as it would be outside of an alternative sequence).
-Alternatives can be used to group capture text using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with a particular extension or `{??}` to group a sequence of exactly-one wildcards.
+Alternatives can be used to group capture text using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with particular extensions or `{???}` to group a sequence of exactly-one wildcards.

-Sub-globs, especially those with path boundaries, must consider neighboring patterns and have limitations.
-For example, wildcards and path separators generally cannot be adjacent, so `a{b,c/**}` and `a{/b,/c}` are allowed but `a{b,**/c}` and `a/{/b,c}` are not.
-Additionally, singular tree wildcards are never allowed in alternatives, such as `{a,**}`.
-Such an alternative is equivalent to a tree wildcard `**`, which should be used instead.
+Sub-globs must consider neighboring patterns.
+For example, separators and some wildcards cannot be adjacent, so `a{b,c/**}` and `a{/b,/c}` are allowed but `a/{b,**/c}` and `a/{/b,c}` are not.

-Regarding the above limitations, note that tree wildcards parse any surrounding forward slashes `/`, so `a/{/**/b,c}` is allowed despite appearing to have adjacent path separators; the leading `/` in the sub-glob `/**/b` is parsed as a tree wildcard and **not** an independent path separator.

-### Literals and Platform-specific Features
+### Unsupported Features

-Any components not recognized by globs are interpreted as literals.
-In combination with strict interpretations of path separators, this means some platform-specific features cannot be used as part of a from-pattern.
+From-patterns do not support platform-specific path features.
 In particular, while from-patterns can be rooted, they cannot include schemes nor Windows path prefixes.
 On Windows, UNC paths or paths with other prefixes can be used via the `--tree`/`-C` option, which establishes the directory in which from-patterns are applied using native paths.
 For example, the following command copies all files from the UNC share path `\\server\share\src`.

 ```shell
 nym copy -p --tree=\\server\share 'src/**' 'C:\\backup\\{#1}'
 ```

-Globs do not explicitly support the notion of a parent directory.
-However, any invariant (literal) prefix is re-interpreted by the platform as a native path, so from-patterns that begin with `..` behave as expected on Unix and Windows.
+From-patterns do not explicitly support the notion of a parent directory.
+However, any invariant prefix is re-interpreted by the platform as a native path, so from-patterns that begin with `..` behave as expected on Unix and Windows.
 For example, the following command intuitively operates in the parent of the current working directory.

 ```shell
 nym find '../src/*.rs'
 ```

-However, `..` is interpreted as a literal and when it follows variant (non-literal) components in a glob it only matches paths with the literal component `..`.
+However, `..` is interpreted as a literal and when it follows variant components in a from-pattern it only matches paths with the **literal** component `..`.
 This never occurs when traversing directory trees, **so `..` literals following variant patterns like wildcards match nothing and should not be used**.
 For example, the from-pattern `src/**/../*.rs` never yields any matching files.
+Nym prints a warning if such a from-pattern is detected.

 ## To-Patterns